bajibpathan/pt-musthave-series/course-index.md

 ## Module 3: Server Architecture Basics

-- What is Architecture
+- Why is it important to learn?
 - What is a Server?
-- Different types of Servers
+- Server Types
+- Physical vs Virtual vs Containers
 - Different types of Application layers
 - Types of Server Architecture
   - 2 Tier